cantzakas/postgis-demo/ABOUTDATA.md

   - [OS Open Roads](data/london/oso-roads.md) gives you a high-level view of the British road network, from motorways to country lanes.
 Data type: .
 Supply Format: .
   - [OS Open Greenspace](data/london/oso-greenspace.md) contains the location and extent of spaces such as parks and sports facilities that are likely to be accessible to the public.
 Data type: Vector.
 Supply format: GML 3, ESRI© Shape.
   - [OS Open Rivers](data/london/oso-rivers.md) gives you a high-level view of the British river network, showing how all the different watercourses join up.
 Data type: .
 Supply Format: .
-- TfL's free Transport Data Service:
+- TfL free Transport Data Service:
 ### NYC (original dataset)
 - [nyc\_census\_blocks](data/nyc/nyc_census_blocks.md); a census block is the smallest geography for which census data is reported.
 Data Type: Polygon Data and additional structured  information.
 Supply Format: Shapefile.
 - [nyc\_neighborhoods](data/nyc/nyc_neighborhoods.md): neighborhoods are social constructs that do not follow lines laid down by the government.
 Data Type: Polygon Data and additional structured information.
 Supply Format: Shapefile.